 Unlike other platforms, you need not be worried about maintaining your feed appearance or forcing yourself into writing a descriptive caption.

-You get a fleeting thought or have one of those eureka moments, just tweet it.
+Whenever you have a fleeting thought or one of those eureka moments, just tweet it.
 Having a roadblock or a client showering you with gratitude, tweet it.

 Drizzle some relevant hashtags, and you will soon find people engaging with you.
 That’s the power of Twitter!
-This holds quite good for personal profiles.
+This holds quite well for personal profiles.

-But whenever you leverage Twitter for business in specific, you need to follow some steps to streamline your presence.
+But whenever you leverage Twitter for business in specific, you need to follow some steps to streamline your presence through efficient Twitter marketing.

 Using Twitter for business marketing can be a real game-changer if you want to entice your target audience, especially local customers.